 To start the process you will need to submit the Brookdale application, which you can complete online.

-Next: if you have not previously attended any college then you will need to take our Basic Skills Placement Exam (Accuplacer) after you have submitted your application.
+Next: if you have not previously attended any college then you will need to take our Basic Skills Placement Exam (Accuplacer) after submitting your application.
 You can take the exam on a walk-in basis in our Testing Center.

-Third: after taking the Accuplacer Basic Skills exam, you’ll schedule an appointment with an academic advisor to review your Accuplacer results and for assistance with registering for courses.
+Then: after taking the Accuplacer Basic Skills exam, you’ll schedule an appointment with an academic advisor.
+At the appointment, your advisor will review your Accuplacer results and provide assistance with registering for courses.

 I want to transfer into Brookdale.